 Understand the variables that affect WMS software cost

-Before you can determine the best WMS solution for you, it’s critical to have a good understanding of your warehouse’s complexity and the importance of a warehouse management system.
-Highly complex facilities require more WMS functional breadth and depth to support their needs, while simpler operations often require less.
+Before you can determine the best WMS solution for you, it’s critical to have a good understanding of your warehouse’s complexity.
+Highly complex facilities require more WMS functionality breadth and depth to support their needs, while simpler operations often require less.
 There are three tiers of WMS solutions architected to meet the needs of these environments.

-Tier 1 WMS: Advanced needs, high volume capabilities and automation interfaces
+Tier 1 WMS/Enterprise WMS Solutions: Advanced needs, high volume capabilities and automation interfaces

-Tier 1 warehouse management systems are the most comprehensive, and include all the capabilities of tier 2 and tier 3 WMS, plus more advanced business rules for real time picking, putaway, task interleaving, labor management and prioritization.
+Tier 1 WMS/Enterprise WMS Solutions are the most comprehensive, and include all the capabilities of tier 2 and tier 3 WMS, plus more advanced business rules for real time picking, putaway, task interleaving, labor management and prioritization.
 Tier 1 solutions also support higher levels of complexity in automation, such as heavily automated facilities with AS/RS, Goods to Person, Voice, sortation, robotics and other MHE equipment.
-Tier one solutions are also recognized for their ability to support very high volumes and for scalability to grow as distribution needs change and networks grow.
+Tier 1 solutions are also recognized for their ability to support very high volumes and for scalability to grow as distribution needs change and networks grow.

 - PERKS